 Allen Liu: The hypothesis is currently more relevant to living cells.
 At the moment it would be a bit difficult to extrapolate that for synthetic or artificial cells.

 We are building mechanosensitive cells—artificial cells that will basically respond to mechanical forces.
 In this case, we are mimicking the basic process that cells can sense and respond to forces.
 This is work we’ve done on our own as well as in collaboration with Vincent Noireaux at the University of Minnesota.

 Basically, we are incorporating channel proteins that are known to respond to membrane tension in the bilayer.
 If we incorporate this successfully, the artificial cell senses elevated membrane tension and will open.
 A pore, like a little door, enables molecules to go in and out.
 We’re writing this paper up now.

 Suzan Mazur: Are you looking at neutron scattering for information in designing your artificial cell?
-It’s fascinating what they can see with neutron scattering.
-I’ve had recent conversations about this with John Katsaras who’s at Oak Ridge National Laboratory and Tommy Nylander at Lund University/ ESS.
+It’s fascinating what can be seen with neutron scattering.
+I’ve had recent conversations about this with John Katsaras, who’s at Oak Ridge National Laboratory and Tommy Nylander at Lund University/ESS.
 They’re both membrane specialists.

 Allen Liu: I am not working with neutron scattering, but I’m aware of some of the classic work that’s been done.
 That you can see the structure of membranes precisely with neutron scattering.

 Allen Liu: That’s right.
 We’re mostly using fluorescence light microscopy as our main tool coupled with careful image analysis.
 But just to finish my comment about membrane trafficking—this has very little to do with the synthetic cell at the moment.

 In my lab I have also been very interested in understanding the dynamics of membranes from the perspective of plasma membranes in living cells.

 As a postdoc I studied endocytosis.
 This is a process where cells internalize plasma membrane into endocytic vesicles.